asecurityguru/terraform-ec2-jenkins-aws-k8s-infra-creation/README.md

 ```
 ## Some Useful Commands
 ```
-cat /home/ec2-user/.kube/config  #to get context information of kubernetes cluster kubectl create namespace test #to create namespace in kubernetes cluster kubectl get deployments --namespace=test #to get deployments in a namespace in kubernetes cluster kubectl get svc --namespace=test #to get services in a namespace in kubernetes cluster kubectl delete all --all -n test #to delete everything in a namespace in kubernetes cluster docker system prune  # to delete unused docker images to cleanup memeory on system docker image rm imagename  # to delete a docker image
+#To get context information of kubernetes cluster
+cat /home/ec2-user/.kube/config

+#To create namespace in kubernetes cluster
+kubectl create namespace test

+#To get deployments in a namespace in kubernetes cluster
+kubectl get deployments --namespace=test

+#To get services in a namespace in kubernetes cluster
+kubectl get svc --namespace=test

+#To delete everything in a namespace in kubernetes cluster
+kubectl delete all --all -n test

+#To delete unused docker images to cleanup memeory on system
+docker system prune

+#To delete a docker image
+docker image rm imagename

 #create EKS cluster
 eksctl create cluster --name kubernetes-cluster --version 1.23 --region us-west-2 --nodegroup-name linux-nodes --node-type t2.xlarge --nodes 2